shadiSummer/1002_TNSM/README.md

 7- Install Eclipse Java EE: https://www.eclipse.org/downloads/

 8- Install SDN Controller (I have used Floodlight but for easier implementation, you might prefer other controllers)
     i- I have modified the Floodlight Controller in order to assign the paths received from the genetic algorithm to the clients.
+The modification can be seen at "“/floodlight/src/main/java/edu/mcrg”.
 Since the size of the controller package           exceeds the limit, you can access the modified version through this link: ii- The controller can be run on Eclipse to perform path assignment. iii- You can access the Floodlight Controller implementation and tutorials through this link: https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/overview?homepageId=1343545 iv- Run the controller on Eclipse